roby2358/yuwakisarl/minigam/MINIGAM.md

 Each die is a separate move.
 A player may move one checker twice (in the chosen die order) or move two different checkers.

-Doubles count as two equal moves (no extra moves).
+Doubles count as four equal moves.

 ## Entering from the Bar
 A checker on the bar may enter using a die that corresponds to an open point in that player’s entry direction.